AndyDanian/PPESC/README.md

     * Paramagnetic spin-orbit
     * Diamagnetic nuclear shielding tensor
     * Kinetic-energy correction to the diamagnetic contribution to nuclear shielding
     * Kinetic-energy correction to the paramagnetic spin-orbit
+    * Orbital-Zeeman correction to the paramagnetic spin-orbit
+    *